 According to the rules of psychology, we are more likely to avoid losses than to get some profit.

 Tell a potential customer that with the help of your product they will be able to maintain their well-being, it will strengthen their monetary or social status, etc.

 This strategy may be more effective than the one in which we offer the client just something extra that he does not have.

 31. Implement a clear visual hierarchy.

 The correct visual hierarchy can be used to underline important elements against less important ones.

 A visual hierarchy can be built based on things like the alignment, colour, indents, font size, element size, spacing, etc.

-When all these elements are built correctly, they help to direct and hold the attention of people within the page, thereby improving its readability.
+When all web page elements are built correctly, they help to direct and hold the attention of people within the page, thereby improving its readability.